 Some IMTA systems have included such combinations as shellfish/shrimp, fish/seaweed/shellfish, fish/shrimp and seaweed/shrimp (Troell et al., 2003).
 The combination of fish/seaweed/shellfish is very important for IMTA because this combination is cover all trophic level of water bodies.
 To the aims of IMTA is “To ecologically engineer system for environmental sustainability, economic sustainability and societal sustainability.”

 How to cite this article:

-Tarang Kumar Shah, Iqra nazir, Priyanka Arya and Tanuja Pandey.
+Tarang Kumar Shah, Iqra nazir, Priyanka Arya, Tanuja Pandey.
 Integrated multi trophic aquaculture (IMTA): An innovation technology for fish farming in India.
-International Journal of Fauna and Biological Studies.
-2017; 4(1): 12-14.
+Int J Fauna Biol Stud 2017;4(1):12-14.